hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/Palestra di Tim Berners-Lee (WEB DEV)/README.md

 ## Challenges

 ### Challenge 1: Pokémon Themed Web Development
-Description: You will create a simple Pokémon-themed webpage that includes basic HTML, CSS, and JavaScript to ensure you're comfortable with these fundamental technologies.
+**Description**: You will create a simple Pokémon-themed webpage that includes basic HTML, CSS, and JavaScript to ensure you're comfortable with these fundamental technologies. <br>
+**Objective**: Learn to structure, style, and add basic interactivity to a webpage while practicing the fundamentals of front-end web development.

 ### Challenge 2: Pokédex implementation
-Description: Complete the second challenge of the Palestra di Donald Norman by implementing the mockup you previously designed.
+**Description**: Complete the second challenge of the Palestra di Donald Norman by implementing the mockup you previously designed. <br>
+**Objective**: Build a responsive, user-friendly web app using HTML, CSS, and JavaScript, focusing on real-world usability and design integration.